Sevinj Osmanqizi: Threats, harassment and persecution

 Threats, intimidation and violence have been used against Sevinc Osmanqizi to influence her journalism, including death threats and legal persecution.
 In early January 2015 the Azerbaijani government targeted Sevinc Osmanqizi in its latest attempt to stifle press freedom.

-While Osmanqizi’s inquisitive, balanced, hard-hitting reporting had long garnered criticism from government officials who prefer to feed citizens propaganda, recent unsubstantiated allegations of libel – a criminal offense in Azerbaijan – caught her by surprise.
+While Osmanqizi's inquisitive, balanced, hard-hitting reporting had long garnered criticism from government officials who prefer to feed citizens propaganda, recent unsubstantiated allegations of libel – a criminal offense in Azerbaijan – caught her by surprise.
 In launching libel charges against Osmanqizi over the holidays, the Azerbaijani government was able to expedite the criminal case before she had the opportunity to challenge the allegations.
 Rights activists described the case as "trumped up charges after being critical of the government."

 With more than 25 years of professional journalism experience, Osmanqizi is well versed in the language the Azerbaijani government likes to employ against free thinkers – especially those in the media spotlight.
 She says that, despite her best efforts to honor media ethics – accuracy, objectivity, transparency – she has long been flagged as a “traitor” and a “spy,” false accusations of espionage that come with harsh consequences.

 The fact that her journalistic talents allowed her to freelance for international news outlets like the BBC and CNN simply fueled government campaigns framing her as a threat to local government.
 The judge excluded journalists and foreign observers from attending Osmanqizi's trial.

 Osmanqizi is no stranger to the dangers of practicing quality journalism in Azerbaijan.
 She comes from a family of journalists, including her father, Osman Mirzayev, who died on the job.
 His death ingrained an even deeper passion for truth-seeking and truth-telling in Osmanqizi, who began broadcast reporting at the dissolution of the Soviet Union in 1991 and went on to becoming the chief editor of ANS TV and host of a weekly debate program called Open Talk.
 She also taught journalism at the US-Azerbaijan Journalism Academy.

-Sadly, she says that if she were still teaching today, she’d advise students to prioritize their safety above all else because the best journalists are thrown in jail, not recognized for their contributions to the nation’s co-called democracy.

 Since fleeing Azerbaijan for the U.S., she has been active in promoting democracy through her online news channel on YouTube.
 She has been one of the most popular and critical voices of dissent.
-She is regularly targeted for her courageous and independent voice.
 Her online news program OSMANQIZI TV has attracted more than 100,000 subscribers on YouTube.